 Description of program activities: Currently all catch basins are labeled on campus.
-Catch basins that are found to have labels removed or damaged are reported to Facilities Services and placed on a list for relabeling when weather permits.
+Catch basins that are found to have labels removed or damaged are placed on a list for relabeling when weather permits.
 Facilities Services maintains a database of catch basin locations.